Jim Kovach: Post-NFL career

 Kovach has also worked with several organizations in the fields of aging research.
 He is a former president of the Buck Institute for Research on Aging.
-Kovach is a member of the National Football League concussion committee.
+Kovach is a member of the NFL concussion committee.

-In 2010, Kovach was recognized by the College Sports Information Directors of America as member of the Academic All-America Hall of Fame.
+In 2010, Kovach was recognized by the College Sports Communicators as member of the Academic All-America Hall of Fame.

 Kovach was the COO and SVP of Business Development of CrowdOptic.

 He is currently the Director, Entrepreneurism and Innovation at the University of California Davis Health.